TheArjunAgarwal/ngl/README.md

 ## 💡 What You'll Actually Learn

 - Basic HTML structure and how forms work
-- What "forking a repo" means (and no, not the kitchen utensil kind, and definitely not what your dirty mind is thinking)
+- What "forking a repo" means (and no, not the kitchen utensil kind and definitely not what your dirty mind is thinking)
 - How to deploy a website for free using GitHub Pages
 - Why you should be skeptical of "free" viral apps
 - That you don't need to be a coding wizard to build cool stuff

-You'll also finally be able to say: *"I 'made' my own version of that app, and mine doesn't lie to people."*
+You'll also finally be able to say: *"I 'made' my own version of that app and mine doesn't lie to people."*

 ---